Cvikli/AISH.jl/README.md

 ## TODO
 Lot of them is already ready...
 Most of them was written by the AISH itself!
 (Real singularity is here yeah XD Literally I have to put the features described here to the code and merge the solution)
 - [ ] SHELL GPT version... it solve everything in the shell...
+- [ ] message ID to be used instead of timestamp idenfitification + add conversation_id to it...
 - [ ] SimpleContext refactor to match tha pattern of the EasyContext
   - [ ] SimpleContextNoCache create
 - [ ] RAG (EasyRAG ongoing.
 Context + search tool)